frank1010111/bluebonnet/paper/paper.md

 # Summary

-Unconventional oil and gas wells produce only due to extensive hydraulic fracturing treatments.
+Unconventional oil and gas wells are only productive due to extensive hydraulic fracturing treatments.
 Therefore, the character of their production over time is greatly influenced by engineering decisions.
-However, it can be difficult to separate the engineering decisions from the effects from fluid properties.
+However, it can be difficult to separate the engineering decisions from the effects due to fluid properties.
 Also, during production these wells might be producing oil, gas, and water simultaneously, with each phase interacting with the others.
 Numerical tools are necessary to fully capture the effects of fluid properties on production.

-`Bluebonnet` is a Python package that uses dimensionally scaled solutions of the pressure diffusivity equation to analyze, history-match, and forecast production of tight-oil and shale gas wells. `Bluebonnet` has been developed to help researchers and petroleum engineers analyzing production data from
+`Bluebonnet` is a Python package that uses dimensionally scaled solutions of a pressure diffusivity equation to analyze, history-match, and forecast production of tight-oil and shale gas wells. `Bluebonnet` has been developed to help researchers and petroleum engineers analyzing production data from